 When it is the season, you can also see nesting and hatchling turtles.
 It sounds exciting, doesn’t it?
 We love these funny creatures, so we visited Akumal to say hello!

-You will find in this article our experience at Akumal and tips for visitors.
+You will find in this article our experience snorkeling at Akumal Beach and tips for visitors.
 If you have ever been there, please share yours in a comment below.

 “Turtles!
 Turtles!
 Turtles!”